Flylords: Where are you from, how old are you?

 I also love Slovenia.
 I have been there four times, and I am so amazed by the gin clear rivers and the beautiful nature.
 Going back there very soon I hope.
 But Norway is still my favorite place to fish.
 Slow running, clear rivers with nice brown trout and a lot of hatching mayflies.
 Home will always be closest to the heart.
 And there are so many rivers that I haven´t explored here yet.

-No one specific that I can mention right now.
-But there are always some inspiring people I meet out there by the river or see on the social media.
+Lotte: No one specific that I can mention right now.
+But there are always some inspiring people I meet out there by the river or see on social media.

 Flylords: If you were stranded on an island and only had one rod setup and one fly what would they be?

 Lotte: I would definitely bring my Evotec Cast #7 rod with the Opti flow line and the Opti runner reel.
 Love it!